ddlfi/EPID2025/readme.md

 # Hash-Based-BAPS

 ## Introduction
-This project is an implementation of Baps based on VOLEith tech.
+This project is an implementation of hash-based BAPS via the VOLEitH techniques.

 ## Environment Requirements